-Losing a dental filling or crown is not an unpleasant experience and individuals may only become aware of the situation when tooth sensitivity develops from exposed tooth dentin.
-However, in situations where oral trauma is present with dental filling or crown loss discomfort may be experienced.
+Losing a dental filling or crown is not an unpleasant experience, and individuals may only become aware of the situation when tooth sensitivity develops from exposed tooth dentin.
+However, in cases where oral trauma is present with lost dental fillings and crowns, discomfort may be experienced.

 If the condition is left untreated dental decay or infection may set in, causing further tooth sensitivity and pain.
 Seeking treatment as early as possible is recommended to prevent bacterial development at the tooth site where the filling or crown is lost.
 Emergency dentists are on hand to provide treatment to restore damaged or lost dental fillings and crowns.

-In some cases, the crown may be re-bonded but will need replacement if lost.
+The crown may be re-bonded in some cases but will need replacement if lost.
 Fillings generally need to be replaced once lost to restore the tooth back to correct health and function.
-Although temporary dental kits can be used for short-term treatment until professional dental care is received, they are not a permanent solution to lost fillings or crowns.
+Although temporary dental kits can be used for short-term treatment until professional dental care is received, they are not a permanent solution to lost dental fillings and crowns.

 Dental check-ups enable restorations to be monitored and restored as needed.
-Accessing emergency dental treatment when oral trauma occurs or if a dental restoration is damaged, broken or lost is also highly important.
+Accessing emergency dental treatment when oral trauma occurs or when a dental restoration is damaged, broken or lost is highly important.
 This allows early intervention so restorations may be restored or replaced for healthy dental function.
-Keeping dental appointments for fitting and maintenance of dental restorations is vital to preserve existing tooth structure.
+Keeping dental appointments for fitting and maintaining dental restorations is vital to preserving existing tooth structures.

 Get started with a dental consultation

-Get in touch with us by phone or email and a member of our friendly team will book an appointment for an oral health evaluation.Get in touch
+If you have lost dental fillings and crowns don’t hesitate to contact us.
+Get in touch by phone or email, and a member of our friendly team will book an appointment for an oral health evaluation.Get in touch